SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Let-vs-Var.md

 var myVar = 'Peter';
 ```

-Here we get undefined, because we don't know the value of the variable, nor can we access it.
+Here we get undefined, because we do not know the value of the variable, nor can we access it.

-But, it's important that no error is shown and the program works.
+But, it is important that no error is shown and the program works.

 That could lead to unexpected results in our program.